-- 1. At least 23 years of age - 2.
-A permanent work appointment and or
+- 1. At least 23 years of age

+- 2. A permanent work appointment and

-3(a) National Senior Certificate or the National Certificate (Vocational) with appropriate subject combinations and levels of achievement,
+- 3(a) National Senior Certificate or the National Certificate (Vocational) with appropriate subject combinations and levels of achievement, or

-- 3(b) Admission on the basis of recognition of prior learning, where a person does not qualify for admission to an academic qualification, they can apply for admission in terms of the RPL process, in accordance with the following guidelines: - National Senior Certificate (as from 2008) or a School-leaving Certificate (prior to 2008), with at least five years' applicable work experience, including formal and non-formal learning.
-This work experience must include three years' management experience. - Candidates admitted according to a RPL process cannot exceed 10% of an intake.
+- 3(b) Admission on the basis of recognition of prior learning, where a person does not qualify for admission to an academic qualification, they can apply for admission in terms of the RPL process, in accordance with the following guidelines:

+- National Senior Certificate (as from 2008) or a School-leaving Certificate (prior to 2008), with at least five years' applicable work experience, including formal and non-formal learning.
+This work experience must include three years' management experience.

+- Candidates admitted according to a RPL process cannot exceed 10% of an intake, and

+- 4. Proficiency in English

+- 5. Proficiency in Mathematics

+- 6. Adequate computer literacy